assetgraph/assetgraph-builder/README.md

 ### JavaScript i18n syntax ###

-In JavaScript code you can use the `one.tr` function for getting a locale string and `one.trPattern` for getting a function that accepts the placeholder values and returns a locale string.
+In JavaScript code you can use the `TR` function for getting a locale string and `TRPAT` for getting a function that accepts the placeholder values and returns a locale string.

 For these functions to work in development, you currently have to use